Martine CAROFF, DrSc, Founder and CSO

 Martine defended her Dr. ès Sciences thesis in Paris Sud University followed by a one year post-doctoral stay in the Immunochemistry Department of the National Research Council (NRC) in Ottawa, Canada.

-As Director of the ESA “Endotoxins, Structures and Activities” group she is a Director at the French National Centre for Research (CNRS) and was also Head of a CNRS Group of Research.
+As Director of the ESA “Endotoxins, Structures and Activities” group she was a Director at the French National Centre for Research (CNRS) and was also Head of a CNRS Group of Research during 25 years.
 As a mass spectrometry specialist, she obtained the first spectra of native LPSs.
 One of her techniques for a new LPS extraction method is patented and was the basis of the R&D project that led to the creation of LPS-BioSciences.
 She was a recipient of the Paris Sud University Prize for Innovation and Valorisation in 2006, and was a laureate of the National Emergence Competition for innovative start-up projects in 2008 and for start-up creation in 2011.
 She has authored 111 publications in international journals, and 2 patents.
-She is a scientific councilor for the International Endotoxin and Innate Immunity Society (2010-2014).
+She was a scientific councilor for the International Endotoxin and Innate Immunity Society (2010-2014).

 Jean-Marc is Board member and advisor for the immunology research operations.